Royal Holloway is ideal for travelling to and from if you live in London or the South East of England.

 Planning your time

-Academic department timetables are all available online and any changes are made 48-hours beforehand so you can plan your time accordingly.
+Academic department timetables are all available online, and any changes are made 48 hours beforehand so you can plan your time accordingly.

-You can make the most of your time on campus between formal teaching times with our 24/7 library or be inspired to study in our original and historic Victorian Reading Room or outside within our 135-acre woodland.
+You can make the most of your time on campus between formal teaching times with our 24/7 library or be inspired to study in our historic Victorian Reading Room or outside within our 135-acre woodland.
 There are plenty of places to relax, have a cup of coffee or a snack or simply meet with friends.
 Our cafes are open throughout the day, with some open early morning and into the evening.

-Our sports centre and fitness suite is open to all our students and a range of exercise classes take place throughout the day and evening.
+Our sports centre and fitness suite is open to all our students, and a range of exercise classes take place throughout the day and evening.